Portsmouth

 Image Credit: Boatfolk- Haslar Marina

 Haslar Marina is a modern purpose-built marina in Portsmouth Harbour just minutes from the waters of the Solent.
 Located in Haslar Creek, Gosport, the marina offers sheltered berthing with no tidal restrictions.
-The marina has up to 120 dedicated visitors’ berths, catering for vessels up to 60m LOA.
+The marina has up to 100 dedicated visitors’ berths, catering for vessels up to 40m LOA.
 All berths are fully serviced with water, electricity, and Wi-Fi.
-On-site facilities include luxurious showers and washrooms, two laundries, 24-hour security, ample car parking as well as two brand new restaurants.
+On-site facilities include luxurious showers and washrooms, two laundries, blackwater pump out,24-hour security, ample car parking as well as two brand new restaurants.
 Home to the convenient sail-in-and-go Sealift, Haslar Marina also boats a brand new motorboat yard and boatcare service centre as well as dedicated boat brokerage, boatpoint.

 Contact: Haslar Marina, Haslar Road, Gosport, PO12 1NU.
 Tel: 02392 601201.
 Email: haslar@boatfolk.co.uk Website: boatfolk.co.uk/haslar-marina-portsmouth